 Split Cut Shift + Alt + X

 Same as Cut, but none of the audio data to the right of the selected labeled audio regions is shifted.
-Gaps are thus left behind in the audio track which split the existing audio clip into multiple clips that can be moved independently using Time Shift Tool.
+Gaps are thus left behind in the audio track which split the existing audio clip into multiple clips that can be moved independently using the Clip-handle drag-bars.

 Split Delete Shift + Alt + K